-The carbons are located at the two unlabelled junctions and form the spine of the molecule.
+The carbons form the spine of the molecule.
 They are each attached to the other and to an oxygen (O) and a hydroxide (OH or HO) group.
 It is usually sold as oxalic acid dihydrate in which case two additional water molecules are also involved.

 Oxalic acid in nature

-Oxalic acid is present naturally in many plants but most famously in the leaves of rhubarb (Rheum rhabarbarum) and wood sorrel (Oxalis acetosella).
+Oxalic acid is present naturally in many plants but most famously in the leaves of rhubarb (Rheum rhabarbarum), and wood sorrel (Oxalis acetosella) and common sorrel (Rumex acetosa).
 Rhubarb stalks are edible but we all know from our Mothers that the leaves are toxic.
 However, it seems we would need to eat around 5kg of leaves to get a lethal dose but it does interfere with calcium uptake so be careful all the same.

 And as for wood sorrel, you will recognise it from spring woodlands.
 Next time you see it – pluck a leaf and eat it – lovely in salads but don’t eat too much.
 Here it is:

 Common sorrel is edible too.
 It is a member of the dock family but the leaves are smaller and shaped like arrowheads.
 The flavour is acidic, green and intense – nice in salads and I bet it would make an interesting pesto.
 It looks like this:

 Oxalic acid is commonly present in many other plants too so it should come as no surprise that it is a constituent of most honeys.
 Concentrations in honey vary depending on the botanical origin of the nectar of course – in the region of 3.3–761.4 mg/kg.